 That’s really all there is to this.
 Just cook the chicken until an instant read thermometer shows 165° F in the thigh.
 The breast meat will probably be about 10 degrees cooler, but still completely cooked.

-Put the cooked bird on a platter, let it rest a few minutes and carve it to serve.
+Put the cooked bird on a platter, let it rest a few minutes and carve it to serve you can use this blog post about knife to find the best utensil to do this.
 If you have a lot of diners, you may need several birds, but as you see this is really a low labor meal!